girofu/Epic-slack-app/README.md

 # Epic-slack-app
-Retrieve selected conversations from slack, transfer these conversation to a prefered data objects and build api for others to retrieve the data.
+1. Retrieve selected conversations from slack, transfer these conversation to a prefered data objects.
+2. Build api for others to retrieve the data.
+3. establish a slack bot to react when the slackbot(shoutout) is mentioned.

 ## Dependencies
 This app uses the following dependencies: